I am a Teacher

 What work experience options are there?

 Students don’t have to be enrolled in a VET course to do work experience.
 Work experience can give students insight into possible career options.
-It can also open up opportunities for apprenticeships/traineeships and employment (it’s good to be familiar with your school’s procedures on work experience).
+It can also open up opportunities for apprenticeships/traineeships and employment.
+It’s good to be familiar with your school procedures and on work experience.

 Do you know a young person who is not ready for career conversations?